grafana/grafana/docs/sources/developers/plugins/add-authentication-for-data-source-plugins.md

 # Add authentication for data source plugins

-Grafana plugins support authentication using encryption, data source proxies.
+Grafana plugins support authentication using encryption, OAuth, and data source proxies.
 Use this guide to learn how to work with authentication.

 ## Choose an authentication method